stucci/line-filter/README.md

 # line-filter

-You can filter lines in an active file by command palette and go to the selected line.
+You can filter the lines within a file using the command palette and move to the selected line.

 ![](./images/demo.gif)